This article has links to products and services we love, which we may make commission from.

 Once on the island, you’ll find a café, a small museum, an art gallery, and a gift shop, plus a 1-mile hiking trail beginning behind the Cranberry House.

-When you’re ready to come back to Acadia for the night, try the Bar Harbor Grand Hotel.
+When you’re ready to come back to Acadia for the night, stay at the beautiful Bar Harbor Grand Hotel (269 Main St).

 Located just over a mile away from Acadia’s entrance, you’ll get to enjoy a deluxe breakfast, a heated outdoor pool, and a hot tub.